Kinetic typography is defined thus by Wikipedia –

 Step Three – Render Animations

-PowerPoint allows large number of animations, and the good news is you can theoretically give any number of animations to each element.
+PowerPoint allows a large number of animations, and the good news is you can theoretically give any number of animations to each element.

 While animating texts, just try different combinations to see how they are affecting the outcome.